kdeldycke/kevin-deldycke-blog/content/posts/nas-hardware.md

 If the motherboard support DDR4-2666, the table above revealed CPUs supporting that speed have no ECC support.
 It's pointless to pursue faster RAM and sacrifice data integrity.
 We'll **keep at 2400 MHz, and purchase DDR4-2666 if cheaper**.

 The current 16 GB are plenty, even with 8 drives in the RAIDZ array.
 To support VMs, 32 GB will be nice to have.
 Maxing it out to 64 GB is a luxury.
-The upgrade will depends of price.
+The upgrade will depends on price.

 ### Network